 I start my week off by checking Olio, hoping to bag some free stuff.
 While a ginger beer plant and some bottles of mustard are tempting, neither will provide the sustenance I need to see me through the next few days.
 So I try Too Good to Go instead.

 I get a cheap breakfast from veggie restaurant Tibits near Waterloo.
-The portion is massive for £3 [$3.90]—beans, egg, potato, and some dry discs of bread, which are less good, but still edible.
+The portion is massive for £3 – beans, egg, potato and some dry discs of bread, which are less good, but still edible.
 Next, I head to the cafe in Tate Modern to eat while I check the apps for more food, but there's still not much about on Olio except for some half empty bottles of condiments.

-Starting this week, I thought I'd be spending the week strolling around the leafier parts of London, picking up unwanted sourdough from middle class moms, but it's not as straightforward as I'd planned.
-Despite checking Olio every few minutes I don't find anything worth taking for free for the rest of the day, so when I get hungry again I spend £2.50 [$3.25] on a couple of leftover slices of pizza from Voodoo Rays.
-You can get alright frozen pizzas for around a dollar in most supermarkets, so it doesn’t exactly feel like a great deal.
-The slices are cold, but they're enough to tide me over—and they would have ended up in the trash if I didn't rescue them.
+Starting this week, I thought I'd be spending the week strolling around the leafier parts of London, picking up unwanted sourdough from middle class mums, but it's not as straightforward as I'd planned.
+Despite checking Olio every few minutes I don't find anything worth taking for free for the rest of the day, so when I get hungry again I spend £2.50 on a couple of leftover slices of pizza from Voodoo Rays.
+You can get alright frozen pizzas for around a quid in most supermarkets, so it doesn’t exactly feel like a great deal.
+The slices are cold, but they're enough to tide me over – and they would have ended up in a skip if I didn't rescue them.

 The next day I finally make headway in my search for free stuff.
 A woman called Eve is offering an out-of-date curry ready meal on Olio.
 Earlier in the day I also scored some free pita bread, which works well as a makeshift naan.
 I add some spring onions and coriander from my fridge, deciding there's no point saving other people's food if I waste my own.
 Once I get over my fear of food poisoning it's a decent meal, and the first properly hot food I eat for a couple of days.

-"I found that people didn't feel that comfortable taking food from strangers, especially if it was partly used," she says.
+"I found that people didn't feel that comfortable taking food from strangers, especially if it was part used," she says.
 "They were happier to take food from people they knew."

 As well as used bottles of sauce, Olio is mostly full of listings for surplus from bakeries and London's 240-odd Pret a Mangers.
-This city absolutely loves overpriced sandwiches, and I'm more than happy to capitalize on that by taking the leftover ones Pret has deemed unsellable.
-For a few days this is alright—who doesn't want to eat a cheese baguette and plate of pastries for dinner?
+This city absolutely loves overpriced sandwiches, and I'm more than happy to capitalise on that by taking the leftover ones Pret has deemed unsellable.
+For a few days this is alright – who doesn't want to eat a cheese baguette and plate of pastries for dinner?
 But after a while I start feeling the need for some proper food.

 The box consists of a bag of potatoes, sprouts, parsnips, peppers, cress, a stale baguette, 12 chocolate brioche and some flapjack bites that are all past their best but still edible.
 It's enough food to see me through the last days of the week if I just boil the veg into a big stew.

-So my zero waste week is fairly successful—London is full of surplus and unwanted food, if you have time on your hands to find it and you're not too fussy about what you take.
-I spent £10 [$13] on food over the week and another £1.50 [$1.95] on a bus fare to pick up some pastries on a day when I got fairly desperate for something to eat.
+So my zero waste week is fairly successful – London is full of surplus and unwanted food, if you have time on your hands to find it and you're not too fussy about what you take.
+I spent £10 on food over the week and another £1.50 on a bus fare to pick up some pastries on a day when I got fairly desperate for something to eat.

 Food sustainability activist Josephine Liang thinks so.
-A couple of years ago she spent three months eating only food that was destined for the landfill, using a combination of food waste apps and dumpster diving behind supermarkets, which she says opened her eyes to the scale of waste: "You get all sorts—sometimes they just throw out excess stock, rows of biscuits that aren't even out of date."
+A couple of years ago she spent three months eating only food that was destined for landfill, using a combination of food waste apps and dumpster diving behind supermarkets, which she says opened her eyes to the scale of waste: "You get all sorts – sometimes they just throw out excess stock, rows of biscuits that aren't even out of date."